Guaranteed Globally Optimal Planar Pose Graph and Landmark SLAM via Sparse-Bounded Sums-of-Squares Programming: Experimental Proof of Concept

-We evaluated the proposed convex \ac{SLAM} algorithm on the CityTrees10000 \cite{kaess2008isam} and Manhattan3500 \cite{olson2006fast} datasets by breaking the problem into sequences of 100 nodes and solving those graphs for which Mosek \cite{mosek_c_api} did not run into numerical instabilities.
-For each dataset, we used the proposed SBSOS-SLAM methodology to find the globally optimal solution to the respective \ac{MLE} problem defined in \eqref{eq:pose_slam_poly_opt} and \eqref{eq:landmark_slam_poly_opt}.
+We evaluated the proposed \ac{SLAM} algorithm on the CityTrees10000 \cite{kaess2008isam} and Manhattan3500 \cite{olson2006fast} datasets by breaking the problem into sequences of 100 nodes and solving those graphs for which Mosek \cite{mosek_c_api} did not run into numerical instabilities.
+For each sequence (taken individually), we used the proposed SBSOS-SLAM methodology to find the optimal solution at the first hierarchy to the respective \ac{MLE} problem defined in \eqref{eq:pose_slam_poly_opt} and \eqref{eq:landmark_slam_poly_opt}.
 For comparison, we also initialized Levenberg-Marquardt with a random initialization.

 The median solve time for SBSOS-SLAM was 20.5507 seconds for the Manhattan3500 dataset and 161.8387 sec for the CityTree10000 dataset compared to less than a second on average for Levenberg-Marquardt.
 However, since our current implementation is based in Matlab and we are not attempting to satisfy the running intersection property optimally in these initial experiments, we believe there are a variety of extensions that can be made to improve scalability.